Binham: Geography

 The nearest railway station is at Sheringham for the Bittern Line which runs between Cromer and Norwich.
 The nearest airport is Norwich International Airport.

 The civil parish has an area of 11.52 km2 and in the 2001 census had a population of 273 in 124 households, including Cockthorpe and increasing to 292 at the 2011 census.
-For the purposes of local government, the parish falls within the district of North Norfolk.
+In the 2021 Census, Binham (including Cockthorpe) had a population of 319 people.